doomwastaken/TP_Highload/README.md

 Postgres was chosen due to reliability and ease of data replication, due to value of user data.
 Redis chosen for session data for perfomance reasons.

 We expect each shard to be able to hold ~15k RPS, which means that we require following amount of shards per region:
-- Moscow 6 shards
+- Moscow 1 shards
-- Saint Petersburg 3 shards
+- Saint Petersburg 1 shards
-- Western Russia 3 shards
-- Central Russia 2 shards
+- Central Russia 1 shards
-- Eastern Russia 1 shard
-- South Russia 2 shards
+- South Russia 1 shards
-- Northern Russia 1 shard

 As you could see data center were chose based on geographical principle.

 To ensure stability and fault resistance we will be keeping 2 replicas per database, in addition we will be storing hystorical data for data analysis and following goverment regulations.
-Scheme for replication is master - replica.
+Scheme for replication will be following:
+* Writing all data to master
+* Copying data from master to 2 replicas per master in real time
+* Reading data only from replicas

 ## 6. Technologies
 Will be going with "default" stack of technologies